 “You oughta come with me to Eagle Cap,” Willard said to Sally when they entered the smooth grasses of the Zumwalt.

 “You sure?
-Buffalo don’t like cows.”
+Bison don’t like cows.”
 Sally answered.

 “I do, and Mom will when I tell her that all those tales we’ve heard about cows are not true, “Willard said.